Help » What is a View

 Dynamic Views

-Views are dynamic or real-time.
-So when the data in the model changes, the view changes.
+With dynamic views, whenever the data in the model changes, the view also changes.

 Read more about Dynamic Views